 Why No Realization?

-revised on 2024-03-27
+revised on 2024-06-09

 Dhamma Talks by Mogok Sayadaw; 10th October 1961

-Vipassanā exists only in the Buddha-sāsana, we also encounter it.
-You'll also meet a good teacher that continues to practise hard.
-It’s sure to make the achievement.
-Don’t believe in what other people say that perfection (pāramīs) has to be fulfilled slowly.
-Don’t believe in them.
-The Buddha also gave us the guarantee for the realization within seven years, seven months, and seven days (in the Satipaṭṭhāna Sutta).
-Phongyi (Sayadaw) also wants to remind you that within this short period don’t waste your time and energy for the matters of family and business.
-This period can stop the dangers of ageing, sickness and death and not falling down to the dangers of apāyas.
-I am worrying that you will run out of time with no practice.
+Vipassanā exists only in the Buddha-sāsana, and we also encounter it.
+You also meet a good teacher and continues with your practice deligently.
+It's sure to lead to achievement.
+Don’t believe what other people say about perfection (pāramīs) needing to be fulfilled slowly.
+Don’t listen to them.
+The Buddha also gave us the guarantee for realization within seven years, seven months, and seven days (in the Satipaṭṭhāna Sutta).
+Phongyi (Sayadaw) also wants to remind you that within this short period, don’t waste your time and energy on matters of family and business.
+This period can prevent the dangers of ageing, sickness, and death, and not falling down to the dangers of apāyas.
+I am worried that you will run out of time with no practice.
 It’s very sad to spoil it.
-The Buddha warning us the important of practice and knowledge (ñāṇa) have to fit together.
-A dhamma is arising and contemplate it quickly with ñāṇa.
-According to the Buddha if you don’t separate anicca and ñāṇa could finish it seven days.
-If your prayers (perfections) are fulfilled by practising in the morning you will achieve it in the evening.
-In this case why don't we realise it?
+The Buddha warned us of the importance of practice and knowledge (ñāṇa) having to fit together.
+A dhamma is arising; contemplate it quickly with ñāṇa.
+According to the Buddha, if you don’t separate anicca and ñāṇa, you could finish it in seven days.
+If your prayers (perfections) are fulfilled by practicing in the morning, you will achieve it in the evening.
+In this case, why don't we realize it?
 Because anicca and magga are not fitting together.
-For this matter the Buddha taught the Telapatta Sutta (Bowl of Oil Discourse, Satipaṭṭhāna Saṃyutta) [SN.47.20 Janapadakalyāṇīsuttaṃ, At Sedaka (The Beauty Queen) Sedaka Sutta] for us.
+For this matter, the Buddha taught the Telapatta Sutta (Bowl of Oil Discourse, Satipaṭṭhāna Saṃyutta) [SN.47.20 Janapadakalyāṇīsuttaṃ, At Sedaka (The Beauty Queen) Sedaka Sutta] for us.

 (Sayadaw using his teaching of cittānupassanā to explain this sutta)

-[Note: In the original sutta not mentioned a bar with alcoholics.
-It was Sayadaw’s invention.
-Here we know Sayadawji’s creative wisdom.
-A bar with alcoholics also can represent avijjā and delusion— not knowing phenomena as is really it (anicca, dukkha, anatta).
-The beautiful dancer can represent taṇhā and passing through is disenchantment and not wanting it.
-Taṇhā dies is the path (magga).]
+[Note: In the original sutta, a bar with alcoholics is not mentioned.
+This was Sayadaw’s invention.
+Here we see Sayadawji’s creative wisdom.
+A bar with alcoholics can represent avijjā and delusion—not knowing phenomena as it really is (anicca, dukkha, anatta).
+The beautiful dancer can represent taṇhā, and passing through represents disenchantment and not wanting it.
+Taṇhā's demise is the path (magga).]

-revised on 2024-03-27
+revised on 2024-06-09

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"